 Apna Haq has a limited Hardship Fund which you can apply for if you are experiencing violence.
 If you qualify, we will give you short term financial support as you leave a violent situation in Rotherham.

-Money from the Hardship Fund can be for women with or without children for essentials such as housing, food, toiletries, children's clothes, public transport and so on.
+Money from the Hardship Fund is for women with children for essentials such as housing, food, toiletries, children's clothes, and public transport.

 There are two types of limited funds:

 - Community fund.
 This money has been raised from our local Rotherham community for any woman who is vulnerable and destitute and being supported by Apna Haq’s advocacy staff.
 Funds can be used for essential items such as food, clothing, medicines etc. on a short-term basis.

 - Zakat.
 As part of the Muslim faith, people give a set proportion of their wealth to charity.
 Any funds that Apna Haq receives through zakat are available for Muslim women who are vulnerable.

 To apply for the Hardship Fund, you must:

 - Be receiving no support elsewhere

 - Have no family support

 - Be within the two-year rule with no recourse to public funds